afifnazim/lambda-script-to-scale-instance-type/README.md

 # lambda-script-to-scale-instance-type

-We can use this simple python script to scale up or down instance type in a target group in aws infrastructure.
+We can use this simple python script to scale up or down instance type in a target group in aws infrastructure using the Lambda function.

 Our target is to automatically scale up and scale down aws instance type when the CPU/RAM utilization hits a certain level.
 We will use CloudWatch for checking the CPU/RAM utilization.
 To trigger the lambda function we will use Eventbridge when CW goes to alarm state.